jbrown1618/vector/docs/VECTOR.api.md

 // @public
 export abstract class ArrayVector<S> implements Vector<S> {
     protected constructor(data: VectorData<S>);
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     add(other: Vector<S>): Vector<S>;
     // (undocumented)
     abstract builder(): VectorBuilder<S, Vector<S>>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     equals(other: Vector<S>): boolean;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getDimension(): number;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getEntry(index: number): S;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     getSparseData(): Map<number, S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     innerProduct(other: Vector<S>): S;
     // (undocumented)
     abstract matrixBuilder(): MatrixBuilder<S, Vector<S>, Matrix<S>>;
     // (undocumented)
     abstract ops(): ScalarOperations<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     outerProduct(other: Vector<S>): Matrix<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     projectOnto(u: Vector<S>): Vector<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
-    // (undocumented)
     scalarMultiply(scalar: S): Vector<S>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@josh-brown/vector" does not have an export "TODO"
-    //
     // (undocumented)
     toArray(): S[];
 }